 From infiltrations on infrastructure to spear phishing and brute force, a hacker attack is happening every 39 seconds.
 Is this cyber attack stat sounds scary to you?
-Well, the list of cyber threats happen every day is huge and we aim to cover everything through this blog.
+Well, the list of cyber threats and security breaches happening every day is huge and we aim to cover everything through this blog.

 A Former Cisco CEO John Chambers once said,